 Wheat was a thriving community with a large school, churches (one of which is still standing - The George Jones Memorial Methodist Church) and homes until the government acquired their homes and land to accommodate the Manhattan Project.

 There is still an annual reunion of families who are descended from members of that community.
-A stone marker has been placed near where another church in the Wheat community stood.
+A stone marker has been placed near where another church, the Crawford Cumberland Presbyterian Church, in the Wheat community stood.

 |K-25 Plant Historical Marker

 The Gaseous Diffusion process was a second choice process for obtaining the needed enriched uranium for the atomic bomb.
 Constructed in 270 days without blueprints, the K-25 building was the largest building under one roof at the time of its construction.
 When completed the gaseous diffusion process was a more economic operation than the Y-12 calutrons and thus was chosen to take the lead producing enriched uranium after the war was won.

 Named for the Kellex Corporation that built it, K-25 was the world's first fully automated plant.
 The power plant, the largest in the world at the time it began producing power supplied the electrical power required to operate the gaseous diffusion process - consuming more power than the city of Boston.

 The Graphite Reactor was the world's first operational nuclear reactor.
 It served as the pilot for the larger reactor built in Hanford Washington to produce the plutonium used in Fat Man nuclear weapon dropped on Nagasaki, Japan.

 The Graphite Reactor is now a National Historic Site.
 It can be visited by taking the public tour that leaves from the American Museum of Science and Energy.